nurdanay/pytorch-rnn-lm/README.md

-# Pytorch RNN Language Models
+# Pytorch RNN Language Models- Shakespeare's Plays

-This repo shows how to train neural language models using [Pytorch example code](https://github.com/pytorch/examples/tree/master/word_language_model).
+This repo shows how to train a multi-layer RNN on a language modeling task.
+The training script uses spme of the plays of Shakespeare as a dataset.
+The trained model can then be used by the generate script to generate new text.

 # Requirements